danielroe/roe.dev/src/content/index.md

 Daniel leads the [Nuxt core team](https://nuxt.com).

-He founded and successfully grew a creative agency, launched an HR-tech SaaS startup, and continues to contribute to the developer community in the North East.
+He founded and successfully grew a creative agency, launched an HR-tech SaaS startup, and continues to contribute to the developer community.

 He was identified as One to Watch by FreshMinds, has delivered a TEDx talk on the importance of clear communication, was a founding member of Durham Young Professionals and has mentored students